Emergencies, disasters and our humanitarian response

 Rapid response and recovery led by women

-We know from our emergency response work, most recently in Malawi, Indonesia, the Democratic Republic of Congo, Bangladesh, Kenya, Somaliland and Nepal, that women bring vital skills, resources and experience to humanitarian response.
+We know from our emergency response work, for example in Bangladesh, the Democratic Republic of Congo, Haiti, Indonesia, Kenya, Malawi, Nepal and Somaliland, that women bring vital skills, resources and experience to humanitarian response.

 Building resilience for the future